KumikoNyan/R-twitter-sentiment-bot/README.md

 4. Run the code.

 ## Notes
 Apparently, Twitter's API limits the number of extracted tweets (15,000 tweets) if your developer account is not granted elevated access.
-In order to solve this, pay their pricing on elevated access.
+In order to solve this, apply for elevated access or pay their pricing on elevated access.

 by @KumikoNyan